First-passage time of a Brownian motion: two unexpected journeys: Conditioning with respect to the first-passage time density with

 \section{Conditioning with respect to the first-passage time density $\gamma^*(t) = \frac{a }{\sqrt{2 \pi t^3} } e^{- \frac{(a-\lambda t )^2}{2 t}} $ with $\lambda < 0$}

-When conditioning toward a distribution of first-passage time whose density is not normalized to unity, the forever survival probability also plays a central role as established in~\cite{ref_Monthus-Mazzolo}.
-The expression of $Q(x,t)$ given by Eq.\eqref{Qdef} must be computed carefully and depends strongly on the sign of the initial drift $\mu$.
-Therefore, in the next two subsections, we distinguish the two cases, depending on whether the initial drift is zero or positive $\mu\geq 0$ or strictly negative $\mu < 0$.
+When conditioning toward a distribution of first-passage time whose density is not normalized to unity, the forever survival probability also plays a crucial role as established in~\cite{ref_Monthus-Mazzolo}.
+The expression of $Q(x,t)$ given by Eq.\eqref{Qdef} must be computed carefully and is strongly dependent on the sign of the initial drift $\mu$.
+Therefore, in the two upcoming subsections, we will distinguish the two cases, based on whether the initial drift is zero or positive $\mu\geq 0$ or strictly negative $\mu < 0$.